Vegarderv/quizApp/Quiz-app/fxui/src/main/java/quizapp/core/README.md

 RemoteUserAccess is for normal usage fo the app.
 It accesses the .json file using the restapi

+The reason UserAccess is not tested is because #1, it is indirectly tested through the mockRemoteAccess in the integration test in UserController¨ and #2 we are not excpected to be able to make a functioning test for these kind of classes

 ## QuizAccess

 Same as UserAccess, only with Quiz instead

 ## UsernameCheck

-Class for confirming that Username and Password is correctsssssssss
+Class for confirming that Username and Password is correct